syoyo/tinyobjloader-c/README.md

 * Provides mostly similar functionality as in C++ version. https://github.com/syoyo/tinyobjloader
 * Moderate speed and moderate memory consumption
   * Rungholt 7M triangle scene(260 MB) can be loaded in 4.7 secs and consumes 3.6 GB memory at the maximum on MacBook12 Core m5 1.2 GHz(single core use)
+* Unit tests using acutest thanks to @andystanton

 ## Usage